galaxyproject/training-material/topics/imaging/tutorials/yolo_prediction/tutorial.md

 Buccinid snail

 ```
-and for Buccinide spicies, class fil names could be like:
+and for Buccinide species, class fil names could be like:

 ```
 Autre poisson